 Global Prime is a trading name of FMGP Trading Group Pty Ltd (ABN 74 146 086 017) and is regulated by ASIC and licensed to carry on a financial services business in Australia under Australian Financial Services License No. 385620.
 Gleneagle Securities Pty Limited trading as Global Prime FX, is a registered Vanuatu company (Company Number 40256) and is regulated by the VFSC.
 The website is owned and operated by FMGP Trading Group Pty Ltd, ABN 74 146 086 017. - 5.
 PrimeXBT

 PrimeXBT poses a reliable one-stop solution for buying and trading over 30 cryptocurrencies, including Ethereum, Litecoin, Bitcoin, Ada, Avalanche, and Tron.
-The intuitive platform enables users to purchase Ether outright, speculate on price movements through CFDs, or dabble in Ethereum futures with affordable maker/taker fees and adjustable leverage.
+The intuitive platform enables users to purchase Ether and other crypto coins outright, speculate on price movements through CFDs, or dabble in Ethereum futures with affordable maker/taker fees and adjustable leverage.
 CFD spreads for popular crypto coins like Ether start at 0.1 pips only.

 Those interested in owning Ether can purchase it straight through the platform using their Mastercard or Visa-branded cards.
 Copy trading is available to PrimeXBT customers looking to profit from the know-how of seasoned crypto investors.
 Ethereum traders can stay ahead of the markets by taking advantage of the available economic calendar and price charts.
 The crypto broker-slash-exchange has obtained licenses from the regulatory authorities of Saint Lucia and Lithuania.